-Not to further add to the confusion but... could you be describing the actions of a rust "converter/remover"? ( Rust Converter [linked by editor to product info at Amazon]) These products will convert/dissolve red rust and leave behind a "passive" surface.
+A. Not to further add to the confusion but... could you be describing the actions of a rust "converter/remover"?
+(Rust Converter [linked by editor to product info at Amazon]) These products will convert/dissolve red rust and leave behind a "passive" surface.
 In heavily rusted areas the rusted area once converted will appear black.Richard Newman

 - Frankfort, Illinois